Breast cancer is the most common cancer in women, and the second most common cause of death from cancer, after lung cancer.

 - Only suitable in post-menopausal women

 - Mechanism – aromatase is an enzyme involved in oestrogen synthesis.
+By inhibiting the enzyme, oestrogen is not synthesised.

 - In pre-menopausal women, the majority of oestrogen production occurs in the ovary